Epstein list: New docs reveal paedophile’s responses to sex trafficking claims

 Over the past week thousands of pages of court documents relating to late paedophile Jeffrey Epstein, have been made public after US judge Loretta Preska ordered the release of filings in a lawsuit brought by Virginia Giuffre against Ghislaine Maxwell.

-The documents named scores of prominent figures including, Prince Andrew, Bill Clinton, Donald Trump, Richard Branson and Victoria’s Secret boss Les Wexner.
+The documents named scores of prominent figures including, Prince Andrew, Bill Clinton, Donald Trump and Victoria’s Secret boss Les Wexner.
 Being identified through the court documents does not mean that the individual was involved in or aware of any wrongdoing by Epstein.

 The final batch of documents, released on Tuesday, included depositions from Ms Giuffre, Maxwell and Epstein.